DigitalRealitiesLab/DroneSimulation/README.md

 # DroneSimulation

-This project serves as a supplement for the paper _Towards a Framework for Validation XR Prototyping for Performance Evaluations of Simulated User Experiences_ from Plümer and Tatzgern.
+This project serves as a supplemental material for the following paper: J.H.
+Plümer, M. Tatzgern.
+"Towards a Framework for Validation XR Prototyping for Performance Evaluations of Simulated User Experiences", 2023 IEEE International Symposium on Mixed and Augmented Reality (ISMAR), Sydney, Australia, 2023, pp. X-X, doi: XXX.

-It provides the opportunity to reproduce the experiments conducted in the paper.
+The project represents the source code utilized for performing the user study described in the paper.
+Please cite the paper above when utilizing this project.

 # Requirements